Skip to main content

 Active

-Creation and arrangement of educational centers in medical institutions
+Creation and equipping of educational centers in children’s hospitals

 Olena Zelenska Foundation logo